Selective LoRA for Visual Tokens and Attention Heads: Method

 This design follows from a variance-preserving argument that ensures the variance of $\sum_{h \in \mathcal{H}^\text{chosen}} \Delta V^{(h)}$ remains invariant with respect to the number of chosen heads, assuming uncorrelated heads.
 See \Cref{sec:layer_normalization} of the Appendix for more details.

-\paragraph{Projection Selectivity.} The standard LoRA can be applied to any of the query $Q^{(h)}$, key $K^{(h)}$, value $V^{(h)}$ or output $O^{(h)}$ representations.
+\paragraph{Projection Selectivity.} Finally, we restrict adaptation to the value path.
+Standard LoRA can be applied to any of the query $Q^{(h)}$, key $K^{(h)}$, value $V^{(h)}$, or output $O^{(h)}$ representations.
 If we restrict the analysis to a single layer, updating the $Q^{(h)}$ or $O^{(h)}$ representations of vision tokens does not influence the output representations of text tokens.
 This is because

 and thus $o^{(h)}_i$ depends only on the query for the token at $i$, together with the shared keys $K^{(h)}$ and values $V^{(h)}$.
 Consequently, modifying $q^{(h)}_j$ or $o^{(h)}_j$ for any vision token at $j \in \mathcal{I}_v$ has no effect on the output $o^{(h)}_i$ of any text token at $i \notin \mathcal{I}_v$.
-On the other hand, $V^{(h)}$ and $K^{(h)}$ determine `what to look' and `where to look' in the image respectively, from the perspective of text tokens, and updating $V^{(h)}$ and $K^{(h)}$ solely on the vision tokens is more aligned with our goals.
-Based on our ablations, we find that updating the value representation $V^{(h)}$ of vision tokens yields the optimal performance and outperforms alternatives such as updating only $K^{(h)}$ or both $K^{(h)}$ and $V^{(h)}$.
+By contrast, from the perspective of a text token, visual keys affect which image positions are attended to, while visual values determine the content retrieved from those positions.
+Updating visual values is therefore the most direct way to change the visual evidence consumed downstream without directly modifying non-visual token representations at the adapter injection site.
+Based on our ablations, $V$-only emerges as the best overall choice for Image-LoRA: it is strongest in the more image-token-heavy regimes and consistently outperforms $K$-only, $V{+}K$, and $V{+}Q$, while the denser $QKVO$ variant helps only when image tokens are fewer and at substantially higher parameter cost.

-\paragraph{Summary of Differences.} Compared to the standard LoRA, Image-LoRA (i) applies updates only to visual tokens, reducing adapter-only training FLOPs by skipping computation over both the input prompt text and output answer text, (ii) adapts only a subset of selected heads, with selection-size normalization to stabilize the magnitude of layer-wise updates, and (iii) shares \(A\) while keeping \(B^{(h)}\) head-specific, so the parameter count scales with \(|\mathcal{H}^\text{chosen}|\) instead of \(H\), and the head-specific \(B\) enables head selection.
-These design choices yield substantial parameter and adapter-only training FLOP reductions while effectively modulating value representations.
+\paragraph{Summary of Differences.} Compared to the standard LoRA, Image-LoRA (i) applies residual updates only to visual tokens, so pure-text inputs follow the frozen model exactly and training skips adapter computation over both prompt text and output text, (ii) adapts only a selected subset of heads, with selection-size normalization to stabilize the magnitude of layer-wise updates, and (iii) restricts adaptation to the value path while sharing \(A\) within a layer and keeping \(B^{(h)}\) head-specific, so the parameter count scales with \(|\mathcal{H}^\text{chosen}|\) instead of \(H\).
+These design choices yield substantial parameter and adapter-only training FLOP reductions while still modulating the visual evidence available to later text tokens.
 Relative to the standard LoRA, our approach reduces the FLOPs by a factor of \(O(T_v/T \times |\mathcal{H}^{\text{chosen}}| / H)\).